Sandra Dukes-US PRESSWIRE

 Ross was Purdue's top returning receiver after catching 56 passes for 454 yards and two scores.
 In 2011 he caught 33 pass for 356 yards and three scores, with 11 catches for 149 yards and a score in 2010.
 That leaves him with 110 receptions for 959 yards and six TDs. he's also been a kick returner in the past.

 Unfortunately, those are low numbers based on his expectations as one of Purdue's few four-star recruits.
 If he doesn't play again he will join Ken Plue, Al-Terek McBurse, Selwyn Lymon, and the infamous Kyle Williams as players that were highly rated, but left eligibility on the table before leaving Purdue.
-In fact, Purdue has had just two four-star recruits that plays four years since 2005: Jeff Lindsay and Robert Marve.
+In fact, Purdue has had just two four-star recruits that played four years since 2005: Jeff Lindsay and Robert Marve.